 Basic Science Core I: Cell Culture and Neurotropic Viruses, Neuroscience, Proteomics

 This Core provides mammalian cell culture and virology services to investigators performing biomedical research on AIDS and the nervous system.
-Services include the preparation of CNS cell cultures, virus propagation, clinical sample analysis, proteomics, biomarkers, and consultative expertise based in neuroscience.
+Services include the preparation of CNS cell cultures, virus propagation, proteomics, biomarkers, and consultative expertise in gene editing.
 These services promote in uncovering mechanisms involved in the development of nervous system disorders associated with HIV-1 infection.